Mastering Active Listening in Live Chat: A Guide to Better Communication

 Demonstrate empathy through active listening, responding with compassion, and showing a willingness to help resolve their issues.
 Avoid dismissive language or rushing through responses; instead, take the time to acknowledge their emotions and provide thoughtful solutions that address their concerns effectively.

-See also Mastering The Art Of Written Communication In Live Chat
+See also The Power Of Empathy In Live Chat Interactions

 Avoid assumptions